Providing Reception Services

 Nail clip $15.00

-When you first start your new job, it is important that you are able to locate a copy of the price list and that it is the up-to-date price list.
+When you first start your new job, it is important that you are able to locate a copy of the price list and that it is up-to-date.
 If you quote an old price, this will cause confusion and possibly mistrust when it is time for the client to pay the bill.

-If a new customers/client call (they might be just comparing different clinic prices), you may want to obtain their names and contact details so that you can send them the information about the service and fees.
+If new customers/clients call (they might be just comparing different clinic prices), you may want to obtain their names and contact details so that you can send them the information about the service and fees.
 This will help them remember you and make you look professional.

 When You Do Not Know the Price of Services